rschance1/Weight-On-Planets/README.md

 # weightonplanets

-Calculator that calculates your weight on different planets
+Mobile app that calculates your weight on different planets

 ## Getting Started